rainfu/xcoin/docs/exchange.md

 Supports nearly a hundred mainstream exchanges that obtain data through the [ccxt](https://github.com/ccxt/ccxt) module.
 Through the api key provided by the user, the exchange can pass through three modes: anonymous, user authentication, and websocket authentication Get the data, you can call it conveniently as needed

+### Defi

+Support Defi exchanges such as [pancakeswap](https://www.pancakeswap.finance) And [uniswap](https://www.uniswap.org).
+Support real-time automatic addition of new active tokens.
+You can also easily expand other defi exchanges as needed

 ### sim

 Simulated exchange, used to support simulated and backtested transactions